buildsi/build-abi-tests/libabigail/README.md

 This is a repo of little tests and snippets which I wrote to test particular Features of abi compatibility programs like libabigail.

-# Tools
-## swap-libs-audit

-This is a very simple ld_audit library that looks for a environment variable called SWAP_LIB_FILENAME that points to a file which has a list of libraries that should be replaced.
-The file format is extremely simple each line should have the name of a library and the one that should replace it.

-The point of this utility is to allow a user to actually test false positives and false negatives and see what happens when you run them.

 # Tests
 ## libabigail consistency tests